Comodo Help

 Smart Scan

-Hidden services are executed by malicious attempts like a spyware through key logger, rootkits, buffer overflow or Denial of Service (DoS) attacks.
-These attacks will be running silently in the computer and enable hackers to steal your identity and confidential information like your credit card details.
+• These attacks run silently in the background and can enable hackers to steal your identity and confidential information like credit card details.

 To start a Smart scan